-With survey participants reporting increased interest in advice and 75% claiming that an employer-sponsored financial wellness program would positively affect their financial stress, the data suggests employers can have a direct impact on the financial wellness of their teams beyond salary.
+Opportunity for employers With survey participants reporting increased interest in advice and 75% claiming that an employer-sponsored financial wellness program would positively affect their financial stress, the data suggests employers can have a direct impact on the financial wellness of their teams beyond salary.
 Overall, 80% of respondents report that simply setting financial goals would be at least moderately helpful.

 Ninety percent of respondents feel it's important for employers to offer financial wellness programs, including roughly four in ten who find them highly important.
 Thirty percent of Canadian respondents claim their employers offer a fairly or very extensive financial wellness program and just 12% of U.S. respondents report the same experience.
 U.S. workers are also more than twice as likely as Canadian respondents to say they are unsure of whether or not their employer offers a program at all (39% and 18%, respectively).

 Additional noteworthy data from the 2020 Financial Stress Survey include: